bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 02:09:42

+Okay, so BourbonicPlague.
-Okay, so BourbonicPlague, would love to hear discussion around contributing anonymously to risk personal attack and all that stuff.
+Would love to hear a discussion around contributing anonymously to risk personal attack and all that stuff.
-So the other day I made a post about how like I think maybe like people should share IDs, do like ID mixing and all like ID shuffling.
+So the other day I made a post about how like I think maybe people should share IDs, do ID mixing, and all like ID shuffling.
-And you know I highly like recommend people doing, creating NIMS for their submissions.
+And you know I highly like to recommend people doing, creating NIMS for their submissions.
-The code is gonna get reviewed anyways.
+The code is gonna get reviewed anyway.
 It's not because you have a bigger name that your code is not gonna, like it's gonna go faster or whatever.

 Sjors Provoost: 02:10:17